 (k) Maintaining an attendant homemaker, home health aide, child care services, or housekeeper, necessary due to age, infirmity, or illness.
 In addition, an amount equal to the one-person allotment shall be deducted as a medical expense if the assistance group furnishes the majority of the attendant's meals.
 The allotment for this meal-related deduction shall be that in effect at the time of initial certification.
 The county agency is only required to update the allotment amount at the next scheduled reapplication; however, the county agency may do so earlier.
 If an assistance group incurs attendant care costs that could qualify under both the medical deduction and dependent care deduction, the county agency shall treat the cost as a medical expense.

-(E) Shelter costs: monthly shelter costs over fifty per cent of the assistance group's income after all other deductions have been allowed.
+(E) Shelter costs: monthly shelter costs over fifty per cent of the assistance group's income after all other deductions contained in this rule have been allowed.
 If the assistance group does not contain an elderly or disabled member, as defined in rule 5101:4-1-03 of the Administrative Code, the shelter deduction cannot exceed the maximum shelter deduction provided.
-These assistance groups shall receive an excess shelter deduction for the entire monthly cost that exceeds fifty per cent of the assistance group income after all of the above deductions.
+These assistance groups shall receive an excess shelter deduction for the entire monthly cost that exceeds fifty per cent of the assistance group income after all other deductions contained in this rule have been allowed.
 An assistance group with potential categorical eligibility that contains an SSI applicant that is determined ineligible but later becomes categorically eligible and entitled to restored benefits shall receive restored benefits using the excess shelter deduction from the beginning of the period for which SSI benefits are paid or the original food assistance application date, whichever is later, if the assistance group incurs such expenses.
-The maximum shelter cost deduction shall be adjusted each fiscal year and the county agencies will be informed of the amount through the issuance of a food assistance change transmittal, which can be found in the food assistance certification handbook at the Ohio department of job and family services website.
+The maximum shelter cost deduction shall be adjusted each fiscal year and the county agencies will be informed of the amount through the issuance of a food assistance change transmittal, which can be found in the food assistance certification handbook at the ODJFS website.
 Shelter costs shall include only the following:

-(1) An assistance group receiving the homeless shelter deduction under paragraph (H) of this rule cannot have its shelter expense considered under paragraphs (E) and (F) of this rule.
+(1) An assistance group that receives the homeless shelter deduction under paragraph (H) of this rule shall not have its shelter expense considered under paragraphs (E) and (F) of this rule.

 (2) Continuing charges for the shelter occupied by the assistance group, including rent, first and second mortgages, condo and association fees, or other continuing charges leading to the ownership of shelter, such as loan repayments for the purchase of a mobile home, including interest on such payments.
 Examples of shelter costs homeless assistance groups may incur are fees for staying at shelters for the homeless, fees for renting a motel room for a number of days or hours each month, etc. If a homeless assistance group is living in its car, the car payment can qualify as a shelter cost.